 Each day has a big Notes page opposite, and I’ve bound three months’ worth of daily pages at a time.

-Graphics are Photoshop brushes, used with permission, and I made the whole thing in InDesign – the perfect marriage of old and new technology to make beautiful and useful stationery!
+Graphics are Photoshop brushes, used with permission, and I made the whole thing in InDesign.
+It’s the perfect marriage of old and new technology to make beautiful and useful stationery!

-I’ll be test driving it through October, November and December, and then making refinements and creating 2015’s planners, three months at a time.
+I’ll be test driving it through October, November and December.
+Then I’ll be making refinements and creating 2015’s planners, three months at a time.

-That way I don’t have to lug an entire year’s worth of pages around with me, and it also gives me a ready-made prompt to review my goals and progress at the end of each quarterly book.
+That way I don’t have to lug an entire year’s worth of pages around with me.
+It also gives me a ready-made prompt to review my goals and progress at the end of each quarterly book.
 I’m also considering adapting the design to my A5 Filofax, which is sadly under-used at the moment.

 What’s your favourite planner?
 Do you make your own or alter a Filofax or similar to your own preferences?